entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Friedman & Coates (2006, char.
+> - Clement *et al.* (2024): "Friedman & Coates (2006, char.
 109) used the absence or presence of ventral keel scales.
 They coded the presence of ventral keel scales in *Allenypterus* and *Holopterygius*; a polymorphic state was coded for the actinopterygian out-group."

 > - The coding of *Qujingodus* is ?.